vanbabenk/QAIFE-Medical-Image-Classification/README.md

-# QAIFE-Medical-Image-Classification
+# QAIFE for Medical Image Classification
 Source code for QAIFE, QFE, and CNN experiments on five MedMNIST datasets.

-# QAIFE for Medical Image Classification

 This repository contains the implementation of Quantum Attention Inspired Feature Extraction (QAIFE), Quantum Feature Extraction (QFE), and a matched lightweight CNN baseline for medical image classification using five MedMNIST datasets: